FredrikBorgstrom/firebase_messaging_devtool/firebase_messaging_devtool/README.md

 * **Message History**: Track all received messages during your debug session
 * **Raw View**: Access the complete JSON data when needed
 * **Extremely Simple Integration**: Just pass your Firebase RemoteMessage to a single function
+* **Device Identification**: See which device is receiving messages when debugging multiple devices
+* **Message Management**: Clear messages permanently or automatically on reload
+* **Debug Support**: Enhanced error handling and debugging capabilities

 ## Screenshots